-Dr. Wang’s research interests include rhetorical theory and history, feminist rhetoric and historiography, comparative/ethnic rhetoric, Asian American rhetoric, postcolonial and transnational studies, and writing in translingual and transcultural spaces.
-She has published numerous essays in the journals Advances in the History of Rhetoric, College Composition and Communication, College English, Rhetoric Review, and Rhetoric Society Quarterly as well as in the edited collections Comparative Rhetoric: The Art of Traversing Rhetorical Times, Places and Spaces and Representations: Doing Asian American Rhetoric—the latter received the Mina P. Shaughnessy Prize in 2009 from the Modern Language Association of America for distinguished research in language and culture.
-Dr. Wang is on the Editorial Board of Rhetoric Review and has served as a manuscript reviewer for the major journals in her discipline including College Composition and Communication, Rhetoric Review, and Peitho.
-Her coedited “Symposium: Manifesting a Future for Comparative Rhetoric” is forthcoming in 2015.
+Dr. Wang’s research interests include rhetorical theory and history, feminist rhetoric and historiography, comparative rhetoric, Asian/Asian American rhetoric, postcolonial studies, and transnationalism.
+She has published numerous essays in the journals Advances in the History of Rhetoric, College Composition and Communication, College English, JAC, Rhetoric Review, and Rhetoric Society Quarterly as well as in the edited collections Comparative Rhetoric: The Art of Traversing Rhetorical Times, Places and Spaces and Representations: Doing Asian American Rhetoric—the latter received the Mina P. Shaughnessy Prize in 2009 from the Modern Language Association of America for distinguished research in language and culture.
+Her 2013 RSQ essay “Comparative Rhetoric, Postcolonial Studies, and Transnational Feminisms: A Geopolitical Approach” was nominated for the Kathleen Ethel Welch Outstanding Article Award, and her 2015 co-edited A Symposium on Comparative Rhetoric received Special Recognition for the Theresa J. Enos Anniversary Award.
 Currently she is at work on a book project on translated feminism and writing women in early-twentieth-century China.